Leewukung/AAE6102_Assign_1_LiPeisen/README.md

 ## Acknowledgements

-Thank you very much for your time, help, and support.
+Thank you very much for your time, guidance, and support.